Franek-Le/Skiv/README.md

 # Lux
-Lux is a fast compiled programming language
+## Lux is a fast and compiled programming language that i don't know the speed of because i didn't made it yet.